Media-Smart/volkscv/volkscv/metrics/classification/README.md

   precision-recall curve, ROC curve, etc.

-- The metrics covers tasks like binary classification, multiclass classification and multilabel classification, etc, can be called in model training process or evaluation in model analysis period.
+- The metrics covers tasks like binary classification, multiclass classification and multilabel classification, etc, can be called in model training process or model evaluation period.

-- The architecture is based on Python and Numpy, so the toolbox is not limited to the framework used in model training or evaluation.
+- The architecture is based on Python and Numpy, so the toolbox is not limited to the framework like pytorch or tensorflow, etc, used in model training or evaluation.

 ## License